Nigeria: Music

+By the 1990s, reggae music transitioned into the music scene.
+Prominent reggae artiste of the era was Majek Fashek.
+By the mid-1990s, Hip hop Music began to gain popularity, led by acts such as Remedies, Trybes Men, JJC, etc. Throughout the years, highlife music retained its popularity in the country.

+At the turn of the century, famous 2000s acts like P-Square, 2face, and Dbanj were credited to have made tremendous impact in the evolution of Afrobeats and its popularisation on the international stage.

-Afan Music was invented and popularised by the Ewu-born poet and musician Umuobuarie Igberaese.
-Kennis Music originality started the Afrobeats movement in Nigeria.
-Kennis Music is widely credited for the evolution of the Nigerian music scene and the rise of many major players.
-In November 2008, Nigeria's music scene (and that of Africa) received international attention when MTV hosted the continent's first African music awards show in Abuja. over a decade later and Afro beats has widely taken over with artist like Davido, Wizkid and Burna Boy ranked amongst the biggest in the world.
+In November 2008, Nigeria's music scene (and that of Africa) received international attention when MTV hosted the continent's first African music awards show in Abuja.
+Over a decade later, the Afrobeat genre has widely taken over, with artist like Davido, Wizkid and Burna Boy.

 Cinema

 The Nigerian film industry is known as Nollywood (a blend of "Nigeria" and "Hollywood") and is now the second-largest producer of movies in the world, having surpassed Hollywood.
 Only India's Bollywood is larger.
 Nigerian film studios are based in Lagos, Kano, and Enugu, and form a major portion of the local economy of these cities.
-Nigerian Cinema Is Africa's Largest Movie Industry In Terms Of Both Value And The Number Of Movies Produced Per Year.
+Nigerian cinema is Africa's largest movie industry in terms of both value and the number of movies produced per year.
 Although Nigerian films have been produced since the 1960s, the country's film industry has been aided by the rise of affordable digital filming and editing technologies.

 The 2009 thriller film The Figurine heightened the media attention towards the New Nigerian Cinema revolution.
 The film was a critical and commercial success in Nigeria, and it was also screened in international film festivals.
 The 2010 film Ijé by Chineze Anyaene, overtook The Figurine to become the highest-grossing Nigerian film; a record it held for four years until it was overtaken in 2014 by Half of a Yellow Sun (2013).
-By 2016, this record was held by The Wedding Party, a film by Kemi Adetiba.
+By 2016, this record was held by The Wedding Party by Kemi Adetiba.

 By the end of 2013, the film industry reportedly hit a record-breaking revenue of ₦1.72 trillion (US$4.1 billion).
 As of 2014, the industry was worth ₦853.9 billion (US$5.1 billion), making it the third most valuable film industry in the world behind the United States and India.
 It contributed about 1.4% to Nigeria's economy; this was attributed to the increase in the number of quality films produced and more formal distribution methods.

 T.B.
 Joshua's Emmanuel TV, originating from Nigeria, is one of the most viewed television stations across Africa.